Tbach1203/Project-2-Crawl-Procduct-Tiki/README.md

-🛠 Project-2-Crawl-Product-Tiki
+# 🛒 Project-2-Crawl-Product-Tiki

-🔍 Overview
+## 🔍 Overview

-This project is a data crawling tool for collecting product information from Tiki.vn, one of the largest e-commerce platforms in Vietnam.
+This project is a data crawling tool for collecting product information from **Tiki.vn**, one of the largest e-commerce platforms in Vietnam.
-The crawler is designed to extract detailed product data such as product ID, name, price, brand, images, attributes, and descriptions, serving purposes like data analysis, ETL pipelines, machine learning datasets, or e-commerce insights.
+It extracts detailed product data such as **product ID, name, price, brand, images, attributes, and descriptions**, serving use cases like **data analysis, ETL pipelines, machine learning datasets, and e-commerce insights**.